Hengz1231/zhanghengmath/contents/publications-publications.md

+**03.**
+📄 Existence results for Tzitzeica equation via topological degree method on graphs
+👤 Kaizhe Chen and **Heng Zhang**
+🔗 Communications in Mathematics and Statistics, accepted.

 **02.**
 📄 Ricci curvature, diameter and eigenvalues of amply regular graphs
 👤 Kaizhe Chen, Chunyang Hu, Shiping Liu and **Heng Zhang**